ory/hydra/docs/access-control.md

 }
 ```

-In this case, the access request will be allowed, because:
+In this case, the access request will be allowed:

 1. `users:peter` matches `"subjects": ["users:<[peter|ken]>", "users:maria", "groups:admins"]`, as would `users:ken`, `users:maria` and `group:admins`.
 2. `delete` matches `"actions" : ["delete", "<[create|update]>"]` as would `update` and `create`